-Test Management for Jira supports traditional (waterfall) development and testing processes.
+Zephyr Scale supports traditional (waterfall) development and testing processes.
 Traditional approaches demand that you plan test assignment and execution in advance, sometimes even before any code has been released.
 Some software companies, however, require greater emphasis and detail about the planning phase.
-To meet this requirement, you can use Test Management for Jira’s test plans.
+To meet this requirement, you can use Zephyr Scale’s test plans.
 Instead of using Microsoft Word or Excel to create the main test plan, you can create and customize a test plan within Jira to address a broad range of planning topics, such as scope, strategy, resources, environments, risks, etc.

 Test plans provide a comprehensive view of your testing effort.
 You can even track the test-execution cycles from a higher level by linking test cycles to a test plan.
 In this scenario, test plans behave as a group (or container) of test cycles, so when you generate reports and statistics filtered by test plans, the information aggregates and displays the test-execution results, metrics, and coverage of the test cases associated with the linked test cycles.